-The Intergovernmental Memorandum of Understanding (MoU) MoU on the Western Power Corridor Project was signed in October 2004.
+The Intergovernmental Memorandum of Understanding (MoU) on the Western Power Corridor Project was signed in October 2004.

-It is a flagship programme for the New Partnership for Africa's Development.
-It intends to pilot the use of hydro-electric energy obtained from the Inga rapids site in the DRC to ensure the security of supply in the SADC.
+This New Partnership for Africa's Development flagship programme intends to pilot the use of hydro-electric energy obtained from the Inga rapids site in the DRC to ensure the security of supply in the SADC.

 The participating utilities are those of Angola, Botswana, the DRC, Namibia and South Africa.
-A joint-venture company has been formed to initiate studies determining the viability of the project and to build, own and operate the infrastructure.
+A joint-venture company has